 Black Bean Pasta is a Healthy Alternative to Regular Pasta

-Black bean pastas are a great option if you’re looking for a healthier alternative to regular pastas.
+Black bean pasta is a great option if you’re looking for a healthier alternative to regular pasta.
 It’s made from black beans, a good fiber and protein source.
-Black bean pastas are also a good source of iron and magnesium.
+Black bean kinds of pasta are also a good source of iron and magnesium.

 Black Bean Pasta Is Good for Weight Loss

 One serving contains only 180 calories and has 12 grams of fiber and 25 grams of protein.
-It contains fewer calories per ounce than traditional pasta does.
+It contains fewer calories per ounce than traditional pasta.

 Beans also have fewer carbohydrates, so you’ll eat more of them by weight and per calorie.
 It means that bean-based pasta will provide you with more food in terms of weight and calories.
 Satiety can be aided by this, making black bean pasta an excellent choice for individuals wanting to lose weight.